Universities

 Prestigious universities

-Italy's medical universities offer a high-quality education and an exciting degree programme.
+Italy's medical universities offer a high-quality education and an exciting study programme.
 Some of the oldest and most renowned medical faculties in the world are located in Italy.

 No significant language barrier